sjmyuan/sjmyuan.github.io/_drafts/junior-code-in-scala.md

 But what if it is not true? how do we ensure the team can still maintain the code very well?

 Unfortunately, this is my team's situation.
-My team already worked on Scala more than 5 years, we use functional programming heavily and would like to try any new technology, ~~all team members are happy~~.
-But with more and more fantastic work we did, we found it's harder and harder to continue it, finally we decide to apply some limitation to the code to ~~make the junior developer can contribute the code easily, we call it wring junior code~~ make our junior developer happy.
+My team already worked on Scala more than 5 years, we use Functional Programming in Scala heavily and would like to try any new technologies.
+But with more and more fantastic work we did, we found it's harder and harder to continue the business, finally we decide to write junior code in Scala.

-In this post, I will share why we made this decision and how to ~~write the junior code~~ make our junior developer happy.
+In this post, I will share the reason for the decision and show you how to write junior code in Scala.

-# Why Junior ~~Code~~ Developer?
+# Why Junior Code?

 ## Recruitment

-We tried to hire people with our required the techniques, such as Scala, Functional Programming, cats, fs2, http4s, circe, doobie, [eff](fix-me), etc. But it's harder than we thought.
+We tried to hire people with our required techniques, such as Functional Programming in Scala, [Cats](https://typelevel.org/cats/), [Fs2](https://fs2.io/#/), [http4s](https://http4s.org/), [circe](https://circe.github.io/circe/), [doobie](https://tpolecat.github.io/doobie/), [eff](https://atnos-org.github.io/eff/), etc. But it's harder than we thought.

 In the past 5 years, we got 18 new team members, only 2 of them have Spark experience and 3 of them become senior Scala developers.

-Most of the new team members are from other tech stack, Java, JavaScript or Ruby for example.
+Most of the new team members are from other tech stack, for example, Java, JavaScript or Ruby.

 So we have to train our new team members.

 ## Training

 Considering most of new team members don't have Scala experience, the purpose of training is to help them to be senior Scala developer.

 Why senior Scala developer?
-Because we used lots of advanced libraries, such as eff, fs2, http4s, etc, and there are different architectures in different repos, such as Cake Pattern, Tagless Final, Free Monad, etc. Our team members have to master all the advanced knowledge ~~before they can contribute qualified code~~ to maintain the existing systems.
+Because we used lots of advanced libraries, such as eff, Fs2, etc, and there are different architectures in different repos, such as [Cake pattern](https://medium.com/rahasak/scala-cake-pattern-e0cd894dae4e), [ReaderT pattern](https://www.fpcomplete.com/blog/2017/06/readert-design-pattern/), [Tagless Final](https://okmij.org/ftp/tagless-final/), etc. Our team members have to master all the advanced knowledge to maintain the existing systems.

 Did I mention the training time?
-Ideally ~~it should be like other languages, the team members can contribute qualified code in few weeks~~ it should only take few weeks to train new team members, then they can contribute qualified code.
+Ideally it should only take few weeks to train new team members, then they can contribute qualified code.
 But could you become a senior Java developer from graduate in few weeks?
-The answer is definitely no ~~for most of people~~, no matter how good the training, our brain need time to adopt the knowledge, that's the problem.
+The answer is definitely no, no matter how good is the training, The brain need time to understand the knowledge, that's the problem.

 We prepared more than 20 hours sessions and workshops, which cover the knowledge from Functional Programming in Scala to the advanced library usage.